 With the vertical design, the front thrust bearing will always be submerged in liquid.
 This unique feature adds an extra measure of dry run protection.

-All components fully interchangeable with 3298 and SP 3298, except the casing.
+All components are fully interchangeable with 3298 and SP 3298, except the casing.
 Reduces spare parts inventory requirements.

 SP 3298 for Self-Priming Applications

 When suction lift conditions exist, air must be evacuated to effectively prime the pump.
-This air or vapor must be expelled each time the pump is started.
+This air or vapour must be expelled each time the pump is started.
 The Goulds design incorporates a highly reliable one-piece casing without the use of an internal check valve or external gooseneck.

 One-Piece Casing without Check Valve

 Provides reliable priming in all conditions.
 Eliminates the additional gooseneck component found on other brands.
-Retains proper amount of liquid in casing to prime without the use of a troublesome check valve.
+Retains the proper amount of liquid in the casing to prime without the use of a troublesome check valve.
 Check valves are commonly used to retain liquid in the casing to assist in priming on successive uses.
 However, these check valves wear quickly and contribute additional losses on the suction side due to induced drag.
-Goulds has eliminated the check valve and the SP 3298 out-performs our competition in priming times.
+Goulds has eliminated the check valve and the SP 3298 outperforms our competition in priming times.

-All components fully interchangeable with 3298 and V 3298, except the casing, volute insert, and backplate.
+All components are fully interchangeable with 3298 and V 3298, except the casing, volute insert, and backplate.
 Reduces spare parts inventory requirements.